 We first met during the summer of 1966.
 I was a fifteen year old “whiz” kid entering college for the very first time and Al was a nineteen year old transfer student from Dallas, Texas, seeking to get his grades up so that he could run track for Kenneth Gardner and the Bulldogs of Northeast Missouri State.
 I would eventually receive my Ph.
 D. from the University of Iowa and Al was to become the Deputy Secretary for the Department of Housing and Urban Development in 2001 and later, in 2004, the Secretary of Housing and Urban Development.
 I have always said that the college should put a sign on the door of Missouri Hall 520 indicating what the two occupants of that room during the summer of 1966 later accomplished in life

 The significance of the two of us standing together in 1995 is that there is another picture of the two of us standing together in 1969.
 For many years, I thought that a copy of the picture existed in the archives of one of the Missouri newspapers but I had never been able to find it.
-(6) The only pictures that ever existed were the ones taken by a video cameraman and I doubt that he kept a copy.
+(It turns out that there are no newspaper photographs.
+The Baldwin Hall sit-in received minimal coverage in the media outside Kirksville.)
+The only pictures that ever existed were the ones taken by a video cameraman and I doubt that he kept a copy.

 In the spring of 1969, the black students at Truman sought equal housing opportunities in the city of Kirksville.
 Though the university had been a part of the city for over one hundred years, the relationship between the two institutions was never the best.
 Despite its designation as the state’s liberal arts university today, Kirksville was then and probably still is today a very politically conservative area.
 The stone over the entrance to First United Methodist Church shows that the church was once a Methodist Episcopal South church.